-Participating Provider - A provider who has entered into an agreement with UPMC Health Plan to render Covered Services to UPMC Health Plan Members and, if applicable, is a provider with one of UPMC Health Plan's Extended Network.
+Participating Provider - A provider who has entered into an agreement with UPMC Health Plan to render Covered Services to UPMC Health Plan Members and, if applicable, is a provider with UPMC Health Plan's Extended Network.
 All Health Plan Participating Providers are listed in our most current provider directory available online at www.upmchealthplan.com or you can call UPMC Health Plan Member Services at the phone number on the back of your ID card to have a provider directory sent to you.

-Primary Care Provider or PCP - A provider whom you choose who will supervise, coordinate, prescribe, and otherwise provide initial and basic health care services, initiate referrals for specialist care, and maintain continuity of your health care.
-Your PCP must participate in the UPMC Health Plan provider network.
-For more information on choosing a PCP, go to Section III.
-A Guide to Obtaining Covered Benefits in this Certificate of Coverage.
+Primary Care Provider or PCP - A provider whom you choose who will supervise, coordinate, prescribe, and otherwise provide initial and basic health care services, and maintain continuity of your health care.
+PCPs can include pediatricians, obstetrician-gynecologists, internal medicine providers, or family practice providers.

 Prior Authorization - The process in which UPMC Health Plan determines whether the treatment (certain procedures or medications) or services are Medically Necessary and will be obtained in the appropriate setting.
-For certain treatment or services, you must obtain Prior Authorization by having your provider submit the appropriate documents for the review by UPMC Health Plan prior to receiving such care.
+For certain treatments or services, you must obtain Prior Authorization by having your provider submit the appropriate documents for the review by UPMC Health Plan prior to receiving such care.

 Reasonable & Customary (R&C) Charge - For a Covered Benefit or Covered Service rendered by a Participating Provider, the R&C Charge is the amount agreed upon by UPMC Health Plan and the provider pursuant to a negotiated agreement.
 For the services authorized by UPMC Health Plan that are provided by a Non-Participating Provider, the R&C Charge is the amount that UPMC Health Plan determines is reasonable for Covered Services pursuant to industry standards.
-A Non-Participating Provider may charge you the difference between the billed amount and the R&C amount, in addition to any Copayments, Coinsurance, or Deductibles.
+A Non-Participating Provider may charge you the difference between the billed amount and the R&C amount, in addition to any Copayments, Coinsurance, or Deductible.